Integrated Health Management

 Physician-to-Plan Physician Conversations (Peer to Peer)

 Coverage decisions are based on standards of care and medical necessity.
 Providers who receive an adverse decision (denial) related to clinical review for medical necessity or experimental/investigational status can discuss the decision with a physician reviewer.
-The request may be made by calling 877-835-5672 within seven days of the decision to ensure timely discussion.
+The request may be made by calling 877-835-5672 within five days of the decision to ensure timely discussion.

 Requestors must provide the name of the member, member ID, and specific services that were denied.
 Our Medical Services Department will arrange for a conference call between the requesting provider and a plan medical director.
 The phone conversation will not necessarily be with a peer matched specialty reviewer.
 This discussion does not represent an appeal.